smped/snakemake_rnaseq_se/README.md

 snakemake --use-conda --create-envs-only
 ```

-To run the complete workflow on phoenix, edit the script `scripts/run_snakemake.sh` with suitable resources, then:
+To run the complete workflow on phoenix, edit the script `scripts/run_snakemake.sh`:

+- [] Ensure you have suitable resources
+- [] Ensure you have modified the `slurm` output directories
+- [] Ensure you have modified the project root directory

+Now submit the script to the queueing system

 ```
 sbatch scripts/run_snakemake.sh